Hamiltonian simulation in the low-energy subspace: Results

 By breaking the time interval $t$ into $r$ steps of sufficiently small size $s$, product formulas can approximate $U(t)$ as $U(t) \approx (W_{p}(s))^{r}$.
-We will refer to $r$ as the Trotter number, and this number will determine the complexity of product formulas that simulate $U(t)$ within given accuracy.
+We will refer to $r$ as the Trotter number, and this number will define the complexity of product formulas that simulate $U(t)$ within given accuracy.
+Note that the total number of terms in the product formula is actually $qMr=\cO(Mr)$, where $M$ is the number of terms in the product decomposition of each $e^{-is_j H_{l_j}}$.

 Known error bounds for product formulas that apply to the general case grow with $h$ and can be large.
 However, error bounds for approximating the evolved state $U(t) \ket \psi$ may be better under the additional assumption that $\ket \psi$ is supported on a low-energy subspace.
 We then analyze the case where the initial state satisfies $\Pi_{\le \Delta} \ket \psi = \ket \psi$, where $\Pi_{\le \Lambda}$ is the projector into the subspace spanned by eigenstates of $H$ of energies (eigenvalues) at most $\Lambda \ge 0$.
 We assume $H_l \ge 0$.
-Our results will be useful when $\Delta \ll h$, and $\Delta$ will specify the low-energy subspace.
+Our results will be especially useful when $\Delta / h$ vanishes asymptotically, and $\Delta$ will specify the low-energy subspace.

 The notion of effective operators will be useful in our analysis.
 Given a Hermitian operator $X$ and $\Delta' \ge \Delta$, the corresponding effective operator is $\bar X = \Pi_{\le \Delta'} X \Pi_{\le \Delta'}$, which is also Hermitian.
 We also define the unitaries $\bar U(s) = e^{-is \bar H}$ and $\bar W_p(s)$ by replacing the $H_l$'s by $\bar H_l$'s in $W_p(s)$.
 Note that $\bar h =\max_l \| \bar H_l \| \le \Delta'$ and $U(t) \ket \psi = \bar U(t) \ket \psi$.
-Then, using the known error bound for product formulas, we obtain $\| (U(s) - \bar W_p(s) ) \ket \psi \| = \cO((L\Delta' s)^{p+1})$.
+Then, using the known error bound for product formulas, we obtain $\| (U(s) - \bar W_p(s) ) \ket \psi \| = \cO((\Delta' s)^{p+1})$.
 This error bound is a significant improvement over the general case if $\Delta' \ll h$, which may occur when $\Delta \ll h$.
 However, product approximations of $U(t)$ require that each term is an exponential of some $H_l$, which is not the case in $\bar W_p(s)$.
 We will address this issue and show that the improved error bound is indeed attained by $W_p(s)$ for a suitable $\Delta'$.